apache/apex-site/src/md/compatibility.md

 Policy

-The behavior of API may be changed to fix incorrect behavior, changes to be accompanied by tests coverage for the exact behavior.
+The behavior of existing API cannot be modified as it would break existing user code.
+There are exceptional circumstances that may justify such changes, in which cases they should be discussed on the mailing list before implementation.
+Examples are bug fixes related to security issues, data corruption/consistency or to correct an unintended change from previous release that violated semantic compatibility.
+Such changes should be accompanied by test coverage for the exact behavior.

 ###REST API